TryG70/Melita-OrderAPI/README.md

 - If "mvn" doesn't work, please use "./mvnw".

 #### ReportService Test
-- All Tests in ReportServiceImplTest can be run using
+- All Tests in order-approval-api module can be run using
 ```
-mvn -Dtest=ReportServiceImplTest test
+mvn -Dtest=OrderServiceImplTest test
 ```

 #### OrderService Test
-- All Tests in OrderServiceImplTest can be run using
+- All Tests in order-fulfillment-api can be run using
 ```
 mvn -Dtest=OrderServiceImplTest test
 ```

 #### ProductService Test
-- All Tests in ProductServiceImplTest can be run using
+- All Tests in order-taking-api can be run using
 ```
-mvn -Dtest=ProductServiceImplTest test
+mvn -Dtest=OrderServiceImplTest test
 ```